manuelerdoes/manusblog_next/README.md

 * BUG LOW: no favicon on prod
 * BUG LOW: direct camera upload on mobile (at least ios) not working
 * BUG LOW: Details.jsx when showing user pics and then hiding, the blog pics also vanish
+* BUG LOW: cannot delete blogs when not public

-* SECURITY: implement blog access control in Details
+* SECURITY: implement blog access control in Details.jsx